farahmc/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-# README for 0x00 Python - Hello, World
+# 0x00 Python - Hello, World

 ## Task 0.
 Run Python file
 Write a Shell script that runs a Python script.
 The Python file name will be